JJHPhoto/self_taught_programmer/README.md

 So, does triple strings work as more than a way to make notations?

 Concatenation... always stumpled on saying that word and I think it caused me to have issues using this method cause I couldn't explain it.

+## Day 12

+Finding days where I can but cramming in a lot of photography while here near Angkor Wat.

+Bacslash to escape Python's special meanings for characters, for instance \'\'.
+Interesting that you dn't need to escape single quotes inside double quotes and vice versa.

+I always got confused withe slicing index thing.
+To me, I'd often think where you sliced the index was included, but I'd often learn that the slice was the end and not included.